Skip to main content

 Action 2.2: Mobilise voluntary compilation and reporting of black carbon inventories beyond EU, AC and UNECE

 BC emissions from countries outside the EU, AC and UNECE have an impact in the Arctic as well.
-Furthermore, with black carbon being a significant SLCF, it can be argued that beyond international air pollution agreements, black carbon should be embedded within the UNFCCC/Paris Agreement.
-Potential inclusion of black carbon in NDCs submitted under the Paris Agreement is considered in Component 2.2a.
-Component 2.2b highlights need for continued scientific synthesis of climate impacts of BC.
+Furthermore, with black carbon being a significant SLCF, it can be argued that beyond international air pollution agreements, black carbon emissions are highly relevant for the climate goals of the UNFCCC/Paris Agreement.
+Potential inclusion of black carbon in NDCs submitted under the Paris Agreement is considered in Component 2.2a, while Component 2.2b highlights need for continued scientific synthesis of climate impacts of BC.
+Finally, with respect to mobilising black carbon emissions reporting beyond the EU, AC and the UNECE, Component 2.2c briefly identifies the opportunity for action and cooperation within the Forum for International Cooperation on Air Pollution (FICAP).

 Forums